 We return to our hotel in time for dinner

 This morning we have included a visit the gardens of Brodick Castle.
 This is a castle you will never forget!
 Brodick Castle occupies a splendid position, well protected from westerly winds and looking east across the Firth of Clyde.
 The present garden dates from 1932 when the Duchess of Montrose started an ambitious woodland garden with a collection of rhododendrons.
 From the castle, paths wind downhill towards the seashore, and in a shady place there is a fernery and a delightful Bavarian summer house embellished with rustic work and lovely inlaid panels of pinecones.
 A walled garden, dating from 1710, has been restored and mixed borders on three sides retain the gardener’s interest throughout the year.
+We have free time this afternoon to explore Brodick.

 The afternoon will be free in Brodick.
 We will return to our hotel for dinner.